dhis2/app-platform/docs/installation.md

 ```

 When installed as a local devDependency, you can use the
-`d2-app-scripts` executable from within scripts in you `package.json`
+`d2-app-scripts` executable from within scripts in your `package.json`
 file.